Factory Girl (2006 film): Casting

-Filming locations

-New York City, Toronto, Stamford, Connecticut, and Shreveport, Louisiana served as the filming locations.

 Release

 Home media

 The film was released on DVD by the Weinstein Company on July 17, 2007.
 It contains the Unrated Extended Edition of the film.

-A Blu-ray version of the film has yet to be released in the US.
 The film debuted on Blu-ray in Canada on March 8, 2011, in a Blu-ray/DVD combo pack.
 It contains the Unrated Cut.

 Critical reception

 Factory Girl received generally negative reviews, but Sienna Miller's performance as Edie Sedgwick was met with critical acclaim.
 Johnny Vaughan from Sun Online concluded that "It's Sienna Miller's star that shines brightest in this heartbreaking cautionary tale."
 Empire magazine described Factory Girl as "A brave bid to recreate a modern American tragedy, with a revelatory turn by its lead actress."
 Mick LaSalle from San Francisco Chronicle said "Miller gets old and used up before our eyes, and we not only see it, we see what it means to experience it.
 This is a movie about power, and its spectacle is that of a woman losing all of it."

 Stella Papamichael wrote for the BBC: "In all it's an unconvincing portrait, and as the Dylan clone says, "Empty, like one of those cans of soup...".
 Trevor Johnston for Time Out wrote "One wonders whether the documentary format would have better served the material than this ill-focused drama.
 Since real-life family and observers chime in over the end credits, perhaps the filmmakers were thinking the same thing."
 In The Guardian, Peter Bradshaw gave the film two out of five stars and said; "Edie Sedgwick's story is sad, but never appears important or interesting."
 Jim Lewis of Slate felt the film didn't do justice to Warhol's artistic accomplishments and concluded, "Factory Girl isn't just a bad movie, it's a 90-minute insult to the culture it pretends to be capturing."

-On Rotten Tomatoes, the film has an approval rating of 20%, based on reviews from 114 critics.
-The websites' consensus states "Despite a dedicated performance by Sienna Miller, Factory Girl delves only superficially into her character, and ultimately fails to tell a coherent story."
-On Metacritic, the film has a score of 45, based on reviews from 27 critics, indicating "mixed or average reviews".